BBaysinger/bb-portfolio/docs/engineering-standards.md

 Tools reviewing or generating code should flag non-standard or hard-to-justify patterns that are not already clearly explained in comments or PR context, and should recommend alignment without drawing attention to the tool itself.

+This repository is intentionally not an enterprise multi-service platform.
+It is a single-owner portfolio project, so infrastructure and deployment choices should stay proportional to that scope.
+Patterns such as rolling deploy orchestration, blue/green environments, canary rollout control, dedicated load balancers, connection draining, multi-instance cutover, and other always-on zero-downtime machinery should be treated as overkill here unless a concrete operational need appears.
+Prefer the simplest design that is conventional, observable, and easy to recover: explicit maintenance mode when needed, clear error states, health checks, reproducible builds, and straightforward deploy/restart paths.

 ---

 ## Failure handling and fallback policy